kdheepak/blog/content/35-precommit-hooks.md

 )
 ```

-Then run the following the first time you want to start working on the project:
+Then, during the first time you want to start working on the project you can run the following to setup your development environment:

 ```bash
 pip install -e ".[dev]"